FDA Approves First Digital Pill That Can Track If You've Taken It

 The Food and Drug Administration has approved its first digital drug: a pill embedded with a sensor that transmits whether someone has taken it.

-Although the approval is a big step in digital medicine, there are concerns about privacy, convenience and cost.
+Although the approval is a big step for digital medicine, there are concerns about privacy, convenience and cost.

 The tablet and embedded sensor is called Abilify MyCite.
 Abilify, made by Japan-based Otsuka Pharmaceutical, is the brand-name version of aripiprazole, an antipsychotic drug used for treating schizophrenia, bipolar disorder and as an add-on treatment for depression in adults.